3 Million More US Layoffs Intensify Fears of Lasting Damage

 In Ohio, shopping malls have reopened for the first time since March but have seen little traffic.
 Roughly two-thirds of the stores in one mall outside Toledo were still closed Tuesday.

 Ozimek pointed to signs that business failures are rising.
-A study from the Becker-Friedman Institute found that 43% of small businesses have closed, at least temporarily.
+A survey by the Census Bureau, released Thursday, found that 41% of small businesses have closed temporarily since the pandemic hit.
 Other research has found that half of small businesses lack enough cash to survive longer than a month without revenue.

 “Those are the signs that we’ve stretched the economy too far, and it’s starting to tear," Ozimek said.